ProteinsWebTeam/jira2pdf/README.md

   --sprint SPRINT ID                ID of the field sprint.
 ```

 The arguments required to use the JIRA API can be defined in the config JSON file (`-c, --config`) instead of being passed on the command line.
 If they are neither defined in the config JSON file nor on the command line, a prompt is displayed when running the script.
-As it is insecure to store and use passwords in plain text, it is recommended to leave the script displays at least the password prompt (your password will not be displayed).
+As it is insecure to store and use passwords in plain text, it is recommended to leave the script display at least the password prompt (your password will not be displayed).

 ### Getting user stories